 Examples sheets are distributed by the lecturer and there are examples classes to help you understand the material.
 For each examples sheet, two (or more) questions will be highlighted.
 You are encouraged to submit your answers to these highlighted questions for marking, so that you can gain feedback on your understanding of the course and the appropriate way to answer questions.
-The lecturer will explain the particular procedures for handing in your work.
+In Michaelmas term, you will be expected to scan your work (using a smartphone, for example), and submit it electronically on the corresponding lecture course Moodle.

-Attending these examples classes and submitting your answers for marking are both important parts of studying the course and valuable preparation for the examinations.
+Attending examples classes and submitting your answers for marking are both important parts of studying the course and valuable preparation for the examinations.
 You will gain much more from a class if you (a) prepare work in advance, (b) submit work for marking, (c) think about the course in general before the class and (d) take an active part in the class.